Russian political jokes: Geriatric leadership

-During Brezhnev's time, the leadership of Communist Party became increasingly geriatric.
+During Brezhnev's time, the leadership of the Communist Party became increasingly geriatric.
 By the time of his death in 1982, the median age of the Politburo was 70.
 Brezhnev's successor, Yuri Andropov, died in 1984.
 His successor, Konstantin Chernenko, died in 1985.
 Rabinovich said he did not have to buy tickets to the funerals, as he had a subscription to these events.
 As Andropov's bad health became common knowledge (he was eventually attached to a dialysis machine), several jokes made the rounds: